nicolerg/gtex-admixture-la/README.md

 # Impact of admixture and ancestry on eQTL analysis and GWAS colocalization in GTEx

 This repository provides code and resources used to perform the analyses presented in the bioRxiv preprint [Impact of admixture and ancestry on eQTL analysis and GWAS colocalization in GTEx](https://www.biorxiv.org/content/10.1101/836825v1) by Nicole Gay, et al. The author of all code is Nicole Gay (nicolerg@stanford.edu) unless otherwise noted.
+Please see the manuscript for context.

 Note that code is primarily provided to replicate analyses in the manuscript.
 However, when applicable, updated or more efficient versions of the code are also provided.

+"117AX" refers to a subset of 117 admixed invididuals in the GTEx v8 release whose GTEx IDs are provided in [`metadata/gtex-admix0.9.txt`](metadata/gtex-admix0.9.txt).
+These scripts could be adapted for any subset of individuals.

 ## Table of contents
-- **Perform local ancestry inference:** Use RFMix v1.5.4 and 1000 Genomes reference panels to perform local ancestry inference on 117 admixed individuals in GTEx
+- **Perform local ancestry inference:** Use RFMix v1.5.4 and 1000 Genomes reference panels to perform local ancestry inference on 117AX
 - **eQTL calling:** Perform eQTL calling with both Global Ancestry Adjustment (GlobalAA) and Local Ancestry Adjustment (LocalAA)
 - **Colocalization:** <Add something here>